zama-ai/concrete-ml/docs/simple_compilation.md

 model.compile(x)
 ```

+## Run the model in FHE

-Seventh, we can then run inferences, but now, in FHE.
+Finally we perform inference in FHE.

 <!--pytest-codeblocks:cont-->